Leko/hyper-filedrop/README.md

 # hyper-filedrop

-The Hyper plugin that Inserts file path when a file was dropped in Hyper terminal.
+The Hyper plugin that inserts file path when a file was dropped on the terminal.

 ![](https://github.com/Leko/hyper-filedrop/raw/master/demo.gif)